kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_SGE_cluster/README.md

 Workflow diagram
 ![Alt text](https://raw.githubusercontent.com/i5K-KINBRE-script-share/Irys-scaffolding/master/KSU_bioinfo_lab/assemble_SGE_cluster/bionano%20assembly%20workflow.png)

  1) The Irys produces tiff files that are converted into BNX text files.
  2) Each chip produces one BNX file for each of two flowcells.
  3) BNX files are split by scan and aligned to the sequence reference.
 Stretch (bases per pixel) is recalculated from the alignment.
-4) Quality metrics are reported in a CSV file for each adjusted flowcell BNX.
+ 4) Quality check graphs are created for each pre-adjusted flowcell BNX.
-5) Adjusted flowcell BNXs are merged and aligned to the reference with and without “-BestRef”.
-If alignment quality changes dramatically your p-value threshold may be lax.
+ 5) Adjusted flowcell BNXs are merged.
  6) The first assemblies are run with a variety of p-value thresholds.
  7) The best of the first assemblies (red oval) is chosen and a version of this assembly is produced with a variety of minimum molecule length filters.

 USAGE